Ryzen-7000/fijicist.github.io/README.md

 # fijicist.github.io
-Trying to venture into the meaningless abyss of speaking out my mind
+Venturing into the meaningless act of speaking out my mind